sophatahsher/restful-api-expressjs/README.md

 # restful-api-expressjs

-A simple RESTful API application using Express JS
+A simple RESTful API application using Node, Express Server, ES6 using babel.

 ## Prerequisites